antonio081014/WWDC_Learning_Review/README.md

 # WWDC_Learning_Review
 Present what I learned from WWDC each year.
 Purpose to work as a Learning Note

+# WWDC 2017

+### Featured
+101 Keynote
+102 Platforms State of the Union
+103 Apple Design Awards
+104 Disability and Innovation: The Universal Benefits of Accessible Design 106 Talking In Pictures: Reconstructing the Building Blocks of Language

+### App Frameworks
+201 Internationalization Best Practices
+202 What's New in Accessibility
+203 What's New in Cocoa
+204 iMessage Apps and Stickers, Part 1
+205 What's New in Cocoa Touch
+206 What's New in tvOS
+207 What's New in Foundation for Swift
+208 What's New in watchOS 3
+209 Getting the Most Out of HealthKit
+210 Mastering UIKit on tvOS
+211 Quick Interaction Techniques for watchOS
+212 Developing tvOS Apps Using TVMLKit: Part 1
+213 Improving Existing Apps with Modern Best Practices 214 Extending your App with Safari App Extensions
+215 Focus Interaction on tvOS
+216 Advances in UIKit Animations and Transitions
+217 Introducing SiriKit
+218 Keeping Your Watch App Up to Date
+219 What's New in UICollectionView in iOS 10
+220 Leveraging Touch Input on iOS
+221 Optimizing On-Demand Resources
+222 Making Apps Adaptive, Part 1
+223 Making the Most of Search APIs
+224 iMessage Apps and Stickers, Part 2
+225 Extending Your Apps with SiriKit
+226 What's New with CloudKit
+227 Architecting for Performance on watchOS 3
+228 A Peek at 3D Touch
+229 Developing tvOS Apps Using TVMLKit: Part 2
+230 Enhancing VoIP Apps with CallKit
+231 CloudKit Best Practices
+232 What's New in International User Interfaces
+233 Making Apps Adaptive, Part 2
+234 What's New in ResearchKit
+235 Building Great Workout Apps
+236 What's New in Auto Layout
+237 Getting Started with CareKit
+238 Measurements and Units
+239 Crafting Modern Cocoa Apps
+240 Increase Usage of Your App With Proactive Suggestions 241 Public Transit in Apple Maps
+242 What's New in Core Data

+### Distribution
+301 Introducing Expanded Subscriptions in iTunes Connect 302 Introducing Search Ads
+303 What's New in Apple Device Management
+304 Best Practices for Building Apps Used in Business and Education 305 What's New in iTunes Connect

+### Developer Tools
+401 What's New in Xcode App Signing
+402 What's New in Swift
+403 Swift API Design Guidelines
+404 Getting Started with Swift
+405 What's New in LLVM
+406 Optimizing App Startup Time
+407 Auditing Your Apps for Accessibility
+408 Introducing Swift Playgrounds
+409 Advanced Testing and Continuous Integration
+410 Visual Debugging with Xcode
+411 System Trace in Depth
+412 Thread Sanitizer and Static Analysis
+413 Introduction to Xcode
+414 Using and Extending the Xcode Source Editor
+415 Going Server-side with Swift Open Source
+416 Understanding Swift Performance
+417 Debugging Tips and Tricks
+418 Using Time Profiler in Instruments
+419 Protocol and Value Oriented Programming in UIKit Apps 420 Optimizing Web Content in Your App

+### Media
+501 Advances in iOS Photography
+502 Getting Published in Apple News
+503 Advances in AVFoundation Playback
+504 What's New in HTTP Live Streaming
+505 Live Photo Editing and RAW Processing with Core Image 506 AVKit on tvOS
+507 Delivering an Exceptional Audio Experience
+508 Using Apple News Format to Create Rich and Responsive Stories 509 Speech Recognition API
+510 HTTP Live Streaming Authoring and Validation
+511 AVCapturePhotoOutput - Beyond the Basics

+### Graphics and Games
+601 Go Live with ReplayKit
+602 Adopting Metal, Part 1
+603 Adopting Metal, Part 2
+604 What's New in Metal, Part 1
+605 What's New in Metal, Part 2
+606 Advanced Metal Shader Optimization
+607 Controlling Game Input for Apple TV
+608 What's New in GameplayKit
+609 Advances in SceneKit Rendering
+610 What's New in SpriteKit
+611 What's New in Game Center
+612 Game Technologies for Apple Watch

+### System Frameworks
+701 Introducing Apple File System
+702 Using Store Kit for In-App Purchases with Swift 3 703 Apple Pay on the Web
+704 What's New with Wallet and Apple Pay
+705 How iOS Security Really Works 706What's New in Security 707 Introduction to Notifications 708Advanced Notifications 709 Engineering Privacy for Your Users
+710 What's New in HomeKit
+711 NSURLSession: New Features and Best Practices
+712 Working with Wide Color
+713 Health and Fitness with Core Motion
+714 Networking for the Modern Internet
+715 Neural Networks and Accelerate
+716 Core Location Best Practices
+717 Beyond Dictation — Enhanced Voice-Control for macOS apps 719 Optimizing I/O for Performance and Battery Life 720 Concurrent Programming With GCD in Swift 3
+721 Unified Logging and Activity Tracing
+722 Developing CarPlay Systems, Part 1
+723 Developing CarPlay Systems, Part 2
+724 What's New in the Apple Push Notification Service 725 Deploying AirPrint in Enterprise

+### Design
+801 Inclusive App Design
+802 Designing for tvOS
+803 Typography and Fonts
+804 Designing Great Apple Watch Experiences
+805 Iterative UI Design

 # WWDC 2016

 ### Featured